The Near Miss Effect and the Framing of Lotteries: Abstract

 \section{Abstract}

 We present a framework for analyzing the near miss effect in lotteries.
 A decision maker (DM) facing a lottery, falsely interprets losing outcomes that are close to winning ones, as a sign that success is within reach.
-As a result of this false belief, the DM will prefer lotteries that induce a higher frequency of near misses, even if the underlying probability of winning is constant.
-We define a near miss index that measures the near miss effect induced by a given lottery and analyze the optimal lottery design in terms of near miss.
+As a result, the DM will prefer lotteries that induce a higher frequency of near misses, even if the underlying probability of winning is constant.
+We define a near miss index and analyze the optimal lottery design.
 This analysis leads us to establish a fruitful connection between our near miss framework and the field of coding theory.
 Building on this connection we compare different lottery frames and the near miss effect they induce.
-Analyzing an interaction between a seller and a buyer of lotteries allows us to gain further insight into the optimal framing of lotteries and might offer a potential explanation as to why lotteries with a very small probability of winning are commonplace and attractive.
+Analyzing a buyer-seller interaction allows us to gain further insight into the optimal framing of lotteries and might offer a potential explanation as to why lotteries with a very small probability of winning are commonplace and attractive.

 Keywords: \textsl{Near Miss, Framing, Coding theory, Covering codes.}